teambit/docs/docs/workspace.md

 bit import username.foo/bar --skip-npm-install
 ```

-Also, Bit does install components when skipping the generation of `package.json`.
+Also, Bit does not install components when skipping the generation of `package.json`.

 To permanently skip installing packages, set to true the [saveDependenciesAsComponents](/docs/conf-bit-json#savedependenciesascomponents) workspace configuration.